- CAMPUS LIFE

 We want you to have a positive experience when booking your even on Southeastern's campus.
 From start to finish, an event coordinator will assist you with planning your event to ensure it is executed flawlessly.

 We provide a full line of services to customize to your event’s needs.
 For example, on-site catering and dining options can be incorporated into your even plans as well as security, lighting and reserved parking.
 Overnight lodging is available during the Summer semester for the convenience of our camp guests.

 Part of the Department of Event and Conference Services, The War Memorial Student Union is the community center of the University.
 The Student Union provides services and conveniences to students, faculty, and staff during their daily life on campus.
-Services available in the Student Union include the Mane Dish dining facility, the Lion’s Den Food court, the Game Room, ATM machines, The Document Source Print and Mail Center, University Bookstore, Popeye’s, and The Marketplace.
+Services available in the Student Union include the Mane Dish dining facility, the Lion’s Den Food court, the Game Room, an ATM machine, The Document Source Print and Mail Center, University Bookstore, Pizza Hut, Starbuck's, and The Marketplace.
 The Student Union also offers ballroom, conference and meeting room space.

 The Student Union houses the University Counseling Center, the Health Center, the